balciemrah/TME_Analyzer_20240320/README.md

 This is achieved by going to `Loading -> Change Channel Setup`, which opens a new window.
 Here you should see a dropdown that is set to Default, with no other options present.
 By pressing `Add Channels Setup`, you can setup your own channel names, which will appear in this dropdown.
-For the sample analysis, press `Add Channel` 7 times (so the total number of channels are 8).
+For the sample analysis, press `Add Channel` 7 times (so, the total number of channels are 8).
 And name them in the order of "DAPI", "CD8", "CD20", "CD3", "CD68", "CD56", "CK" and "background".
+Note that, when you want to set up your own channels, this has to correspond to the order they appear in your images.
 The corresponding colors used in the manuscript, which can be selected from the dropdown, are blue, red, yellow, green, orange, magenta, cyan and black.
 ![](https://github.com/ErasmusMC-Bioinformatics/TME_Analyzer/blob/main/images/Channel_setup.png)

-You can save this channel setup by clicking `Save Setup to File`, or load saved setup by clicking `Load Setup`.
+You can save this channel setup by clicking `Save Setup to File`, or load any previously saved setup by clicking `Load Setup`.
 Once done, press `Save and Close`.

 Now this setup should appear in the dropdown as: